Transparency Statement

 Changes to this statement

-If we add a new third-party service, change how caching works, or anything else privacy-relevant changes, we will update this document and note the date at the top.
+If we add a new third-party service, change how caching works, or make any other privacy-relevant change, we will update this document and note the date at the top.
 We won't bury changes.